-Will Fuller is a game changer when he can get the football.
+Will Fuller is a game changer when he can stay healthy.

 Texans D.J.
 Reader